-I currently live in California, and am looking for my next big opportunity (either full time or as a part-time consultant).
+I currently live in California, and am looking for my next big opportunity.
 Get in touch with me here for your needs.
-To make sure you don’t miss my newest post, you can subscribe via RSS or e-mail at the bottom of this page.

 It took a lifetime to understand what matters in my life, but the heart of it came to me in an instant in the dusty heat of an ashram in India.
 A 90-year-old monk brought me home to myself, and here to you.

 My life changed on 26 January 2001.
 A 7.7 Mw earthquake shook my hometown of Ahmedabad, India.
 In 2 minutes, over 13,000 lives became dust.
 Within a month, my parents got the opportunity to start afresh in Canada.
 Overnight, my father went from being a media professional to working in call centers and mall kiosks.
 My mother worked double shifts as a cashier.
 I remember she once walked home in -4 F or -20 C to save $2.50 on the bus ride.
 She almost got frostbite on her toes!